ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 With this password you simply need to disable the onboard security checks

-# Stage 3
+# Final Boss:

-Without further delay, the multi image in both Yoko, and Tate...
+Without further delay, we present the Taito X3 multi image in both Yoko, and Tate...
 Please note this is the JVS version.
-There are other variants.<br>
+There are other variants available in private... you know who to PM for details!<br>
 https://archive.org/details/x-3-multi-jvs-tate-no-roms.-7z<br>
 https://archive.org/details/x-3-multi-jvs-yoko-noroms-final.-7z<br>

-Have fun!
-Be safe!
-We will be back with more soon.

 Simply enter the password shown above in the BIOS.<br>
 <img src="https://github.com/ArcadeHustle/X3_Multi_Eye_for_an_Eye/blob/master/IMG_1393.jpg">